Mithilesh-V/PageReplacementAlgorithms/README.md

              page is read or written.
 Just advance the clock pointer when looking for a page to be evicted from the physical memory.

 #    3. Write a program to simulate the Aging Page Replacement Algorithm.
-In
-#       particular, the simulator should accept the following input from
-#       standard input (stdin):

        Number of Page Frames Available
        Number of bits of the counter